Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 These are some cool tweaks that you can turn on.
 For example, you could change the old alt-tab to the new one or bring back the old one.
 You can pick and use any of the options.

+All of the configuration files are located in the `3.
+Configuration/4.
+Optional Tweaks` folder.
+In your Atlas folder on your Desktop.
+If you have managed to misplace this folder you can download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas) or find it in `C:/Users/default/Desktop/`.

 ## :material-gamepad-variant-outline: Game Mode

 Game Mode is a new feature in Windows 10 that lets you make your system work better for gaming, but it can also make some games run slower.